WhatsApp

 A mens perm Singapore appointment at a Korean salon follows a structured process.

 Consultation (10-15 minutes).
 Your stylist examines your hair length, texture, and condition.
 You discuss the style you want — bring reference photos.
-Your stylist recommends cold perm vs digital perm based on your hair and goals.
+Your stylist recommends the rod size, perm placement, and whether to add down perm on the sides.
+If this is your first perm, ask any concerns at consultation — your stylist will explain rod size choices, processing time, expected texture, and aftercare so you know exactly what to expect on the day.

 Cut first (if needed, 30-45 minutes).
 If you are combining a haircut with the perm, the cut happens first.
 For a two block, the sides and back are cut to the desired length, and the top is left at the right length for wrapping.